section-engineering-education/engineering-education/content/articles/machine-learning-with-xgboost-and-scikit-learn/index.md

 We, therefore, convert all the data types into `int64`. `int64` are numeric, machine learning only works with numerical values.
 We do not need to convert the `float64` datatype because it's already in numeric value.

-The process of converting categorical values into a numeric values is called categorical encoding.
+The process of converting categorical values into a numeric value is called categorical encoding.

 ### Getting started with categorical encoding
 Before we start, let's get all the columns with the `object` datatype.